About the author

 My profession is software engineering.
 My last job was leading a team of technical authors tasked with writing online help for automotive software.

-I and others like me were expected to excel and to set an example to the common people.
-(Nobody ever explained why.)
 In provincial Britain during the 1960s, heavily-built types were assumed to be mentally dim.
 The occasional exception, like the science prodigy at our school who was a big lad wearing spectacles, paradoxically seemed to reinforce the stereotype, as did the one girl in our physics class who challenged the assumption that girls’ minds are ill-equipped for reasoning.

 The discarding of those prejudices has undoubtedly improved society.
 However, there is a down-side.
 Now the pendulum has swung the other way and men are supposed to be ‘hunky’ rather than slim and have ‘social skills’ instead of intelligence of the technical kind.